Echmatocrinus

-Echmatocrinus is a Cambrian animal which resembles a crinoid or an octocoral.
+Echmatocrinus brachiatus is an extinct species of Cambrian animal which resembles a crinoid or an octocoral.
 Its exact taxonomy is still a subject of debate.
-It is known only from the Burgess shale.
-5 specimens of Echmatocrinus are known from the Greater Phyllopod bed, where they comprise < 0.1% of the community.
+It is known only from the Burgess Shale.
+Around 20 specimens of Echmatocrinus are known; these comprise <0.02% of the community.

-The creature was a little like an inverted cone, with a crown of seven to nine tentacles.
+The creature resembled an inverted cone, with a crown of seven to ten tentacles.
 Each tentacle was covered with small extensions.
-The cone itself was covered with irregularly arranged mineralised plates.
+The cone itself was covered with irregularly arranged mineralised plates, whose texture recalls that of the Burgess Shale echinoderm Walcottidiscus.
 The organisms lived a solitary lifestyle, although juveniles are sometimes attached to (or budding from) adults.